FAQ about our German lessons

 1. Do I need to commit to a certain number of lessons when learning German with you?

-No, when booking private one-to-one German tuition with us, the only policy I have is a 24-hour cancellation policy.
-Other than that, you can stop taking lessons with us whenever you want or you have achieved your goal.
-For the cancellation policy in our group lessons, please check our German classes page.
+No, when booking private one-to-one German tuition with us, I only have a 24-hour cancellation policy.
+You can stop taking lessons with us whenever you want, or you have achieved your goal.
+Please check our German classes page for the cancellation policy in our group lessons.

-2. Would I be able to get a regular weekly slot or do we need to rearrange after each lesson?
+2. Can I get a regular weekly slot, or do we need to rearrange after each lesson?

-Most of our students have a regular weekly slot, unless they prefer to keep their lessons more flexible or my availability is so limited that I'm not able to offer a regular slot.
+Most of our students have a regular weekly slot unless they prefer to keep their lessons more flexible, or my availability is so limited that I cannot offer a regular slot.
 The latter is usually just a matter of weeks.

 3. Do you teach in the evenings and on weekends?
-And where do you normally teach?
+And where do you usually teach?

-Yes, we offer tuition every day of the week from early in the morning to late in the evening: that is, Monday to Friday 7am to 11pm; Saturday and Sunday 9am to 10pm.
+Yes, we offer tuition every day from early morning to late evening: Monday to Friday, 8am to 9pm; Saturday and Sunday, 9am to 9pm.
 The location of our lessons depends on whether they are private German lessons, small group classes, exam preparation tutorials, corporate German language training or online German lessons.
-Generally, our lessons are held at our students' premises, in their office or ours, in a quiet cafe in Central London or remotely by Skype or Facetime.
+Generally, our lessons are held at our students' premises, in their office or ours, in a quiet cafe in Central London or remotely via Skype or Facetime.

-Yes, we teach all over London, though most of our clients are in zones 1 & 2.
-However, we also offer online German lessons so there are many options.
+Yes, we teach all over London, though most of our clients are in zones 1 and 2.
+We also offer online German lessons, so there are many options.

 5. Should I opt for private or group lessons?
 What is the biggest difference between them?